-The most frequently asked questions about 3D printing and 3D printers are answered here.
-We are also happy to be at your disposal personally.
-Please feel free to call us!
+The most frequently asked questions about 3D printing are answered here.
+We would also be happy to answer your questions personally.
+Please feel free to call us at 05144 6980-200!

-Why does the Anycubic "pop / smack" when printing?
+Why does the printing process "pop / smack"?

 During the printing process, especially during the first layers, this noise is completely normal and even a good sign.
 It means that the printed layer is detaching from the film and sticking to the build platform.
 As the process continues, this noise becomes more and more quiet.